danskernesdigitalebibliotek/dpl-cms/documentation/architecture/adr-002-user-handling.md

 ## Consequences

-- By having a Drupal user tied to the external user we can use that context and make the server side rendering show different content according to the inlogged user.
+- By having a Drupal user tied to the external user we can use that context and make the server side rendering show different content according to the authenticated user.
 - Adgangsplatform settings have to be configured in the plugin in order to work.

 ## Future considerations